ShizCalev/kojima-diary/README.md

 - **Raw data** (scans, transcripts, and comparisons).
 - **Notes on the translation process**, including AI tools, a human-translated version, and expert review.

-All original text belongs to the rightful owners.
-This project is for **educational and preservation purposes** only.

 ---